Table of Contents

 Record Keeping

 Furthermore, you must keep a record of the hours your employees work where they have not opted out of the 48-hour average weekly requirement.
-This is so you can prove that you comply with the legal requirements.
+This is so you can prove you have complied with the legal requirements.

 Key Takeaways

 There are rules about how many hours your employees can work per week, and unless they opt out of this, you must comply.
-However, there are some job types where you can require your employees to work more than the weekly legal limit regardless of whether or not they have opted out of it.
+However, there are some job types where you can require your employees to work more than the weekly legal limit, regardless of whether or not they have opted out.
 For example, where you require 24-hour staffing or your business concerns security or surveillance.
-In addition, you must keep records about your employees’ weekly working hours to prove that you are complying with the law, and records when employees have opted out.
+In addition, you must keep records about your employees’ weekly working hours to prove that you comply with the law, and records of when employees have opted out.

 Frequently Asked Questions